 Every February in the US, we honor the achievements and contributions of Black Americans during Black History Month.
-We take this time to reflect on and amplify their amazing stories, making sure that the accomplishments of Black Americans are celebrated rather than forgotten.
+It’s a time to reflect and to amplify stories from the Black community.

-The concept of Black History Month got its start during the summer of 1915 by Carter G. Woodson, a Harvard historian.
+The concept of Black History Month started during the summer of 1915 by Carter G. Woodson, a Harvard historian.
 Woodson traveled from Washington D.C. to Chicago, Illinois to join the thousands of people observing the 50th anniversary of emancipation.
-Inspired by this event, Woodson — along with Minister Jesse E. Moorland and three other men — founded the Association for the Study of African American Life and History (ASALH).
+Inspired by the experiences of this powerful event, Woodson, along with Minister Jesse E. Moorland and three other men, founded the Association for the Study of African American Life and History (ASALH).
 The organization aimed to focus on the study of Black history and the accomplishments of Black Americans.

-National attention around the organization and its work began in 1926 when the ASALH announced the creation of a “Negro History Week.”
-The week aimed to bring national attention to the movement, while also coordinating with schools to help them get necessary curriculum resources.
+National attention around the organization and its work began in 1926 when the ASALH announced the creation of a “Negro History Week”.
+The week aimed to bring national focus to the movement, while also coordinating with schools to help them get necessary curriculum resources.

 As time went on, this week-long observance and study of Black American history took hold on a national level.
 By the 1960s, colleges and universities across the United States were officially observing Black History Week.
 The week expanded to a full month when finally, in 1976, President Gerald Ford decreed Black History Month a national observance.

-Ever since President Ford officially decreed Black History Month as a national celebration, presidents have continued to issue annual national decrees with a specific theme for that year.
+Ever since President Ford officially decreed Black History Month as a national celebration, Presidents have continued to issue annual national decrees with a specific theme for that year.
 This tradition started in 1976 and continues today.
-The 2021 Black History Month theme is Black Family: Representation, Identity, and Diversity.
-This year’s theme focuses on the African diaspora and takes a historical look back at the movement of Black families across the United States.
+The 2022 Black History Month theme is Black Health and Wellness.
+This year’s theme focuses on the history of healthcare within the African American community, honoring the great work done by Black scholars, medical practitioners, midwives, herbalists, and more throughout the African Diaspora.

 What are some previous Black History Month themes?
 Check out a few below: